MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-govern-projects-overview.md

 The *govern projects* business process area encompasses the procedures, policies, and structures that are used to manage recurring activities that deliver a particular product or service.
 Effective management of these processes is crucial for maintaining efficiency, improving productivity, and driving growth.
 In this context, Dynamics 365 plays a pivotal role.
 As a comprehensive business solution, it provides robust tools for project governance, so that businesses can streamline their processes, enhance collaboration, and make data-driven decisions.

-The process of defining, scoping, and implementing this business process area in an overall implementation with business apps is a strategic endeavor that should ideally occur during the initial stages of system planning.
+The process of defining, scoping, and implementing this business process area in an overall implementation with business apps is a strategic endeavor.
+Ideally, it should occur during the initial stages of system planning.
 In this way, you gain a holistic view of the organization's processes and increase the likelihood that the solution is tailored to meet the organization's unique needs.

 > [!IMPORTANT]
 > Project governance is an iterative process.
 As the organization evolves, so should its use of Dynamics 365.
 Conduct regular reviews and updates to ensure that the implementation continues to provide value and meet the changing needs of the business.